This post originally appeared on VICE UK.

-It's the first day back at work after your holiday and you feel strange, and then you realise that strange feeling is "actually just feeling chill".
-Nafisa asks how your holiday was and you say it was great, and then James asks and you say it was brilliant – a world outside productivity and feeling like a disenfranchised, underpaid, disposable cog in the machine, with 2,000+ emails to answer at all times.
-Then you go to the loo to sit on your phone and start googling MA degrees.
+It's the first day back at work after your vacation and you feel strange, and then you realize that strange feeling is "actually just feeling chill."
+Nafisa asks how your trip was and you say it was fun, and then James asks and you say it was great—a world outside productivity and feeling like a disenfranchised, underpaid, disposable cog in the machine, with 2,000-plus emails to answer at all times.
+Then you go to the bathroom and start googling MA degrees.

-Intense self-doubt, feeling trapped in a job or a relationship and feeling disillusioned about what "real life" is?
-Fairly sure you're having a mid-twenties crisis, mate.
+Intense self-doubt, feeling trapped in a job or a relationship, and feeling disillusioned about what "real life" is?
+Fairly sure you're having a mid-20s crisis.

-Dr Oliver Robinson is a man who had his own mid-twenties crisis, left various parts of his life behind and began a career as an academic studying the mid-twenties crisis as a phenomenon.
-"A quarter-life crisis is a double edged sword," he told me on the phone.
+Dr. Oliver Robinson is a man who had his own mid-20s crisis, left various parts of his life behind, and began a career as an academic studying the mid-20s crisis as a phenomenon.
+"A quarter-life crisis is a double-edged sword," he told me on the phone.
 "It's a time of instability and stress, but also a time of intense development and potential for growth."

-These crises have never been more prevalent among young people, because alongside the world currently being a terrifying place to live, what we traditionally did in our twenties has been pushed back a decade: people are getting married and having kids later into their thirties.
-"The good side of that is that it gives people a chance to have fun experiences before they settle down into a routine, but the other side is that it makes a quarter-life crisis more likely because there is more instability and stress around that age range," says Dr Robinson.
+These crises have never been more prevalent among young people, because alongside the world currently being a terrifying place to live, what we traditionally did in our 20s has been pushed back a decade: People are getting married and having kids later into their 30s.
+"The good side of that is that it gives people a chance to have fun experiences before they settle down into a routine, but the other side is that it makes a quarter-life crisis more likely because there is more instability and stress around that age range," says Robinson.